 1. Stop rough play

-The first item on your checklist must be to immediately discontinue playing all dog games that include roughhousing.
+The first item on your checklist must be to discontinue playing all dog games that include roughhousing immediately.
 I realize that part of the fun of having a new dog is playing games like tug-of-war and wrestling, but unfortunately, this technique doesn’t work for many dogs.
-So, if you’re faced with an animal that is still not over his biting period, you have to stop these types of activities.
+If your dog tries to bite you, stop playing immediately and distract your puppy with a toy or treat.
+Once your puppy calms down, you can continue play.

 2. Use discipline